josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/3-async-redux.md

 * Use redux-thunk as a middleware, and define async action creators
 * Within those async actions, use axios to make requests to an api endpoint

-## React Redux Hooks
+## React Redux Hooks (an alternative to `connect`)
 React Redux has been updated to include a simpler approach to connect components to the Redux store: hooks!
-Just like React Router includes the `useParams` and `useHistory` custom hooks as modern upgrades over the older way of doing things, the React Redux library has joined the hooks party 🚀
+Just like React Router includes the `useParams` and `useHistory` custom hooks as modern upgrades over the older way of doing things, the React Redux library has joined the hooks party.

 Here's a quick rundown:
 * `useSelector` 👀 to read state values from the Redux store (similar to `mapStateToProps`)